Silanael/ardrive-cli-v1/README.md

 ### A Login Name and an ArDrive Login Password
-At the time of writing this, **ArDrive** does not have user accounts - the **Login Name** provided is used to find your drives and for creating a drive encryption key for private drives in conjuction with the wallet private key and **ArDrive Login Password*.
+At the time of writing this, **ArDrive** does not have user accounts - the **Login Name** is merely a label for the wallet used, acting as a profile name in the local database.
+As such, the login name is irrelevant and can be changed later on.
-**ardrive-cli** also uses the login info for local profile management.
+**ArDrive Login Password** is used together with the **Ardrive-wallet** to derive the private drive encryption key.
 - Use your existing **Login Name** and **ArDrive Login Password** if possible.
-- Make sure to remember the login info - **ARDRIVE CANNOT RECOVER OR CHANGE YOUR PASSWORD!**
+- Make sure to **use a strong password** and **remember it** - **THE PASSWORD CANNOT BE CHANGED OR RECOVERED, NOT EVEN BY ARDRIVE!**
 - The password will be queried after a wallet has been created/provided.
+- **Both the password and the wallet are required to access private drives!** Keep them safe!
+  **ardrive-cli** stores the wallets in its local database, make sure to backup either it (data/db/.ardrive-cli.db) or the **wallet-file** (.json) - preferrably both!

 ### An Arweave-wallet - do one of the following
 - Use an existing wallet by placing the **wallet file** into your local `<workdir>/data/wallets` directory